 Stage 3: Technical Phone Screen

-The technical phone screen (TPS) is a phone interview between the candidate and a technical employee within the job family the candidate is applying to.
-The TPS can also be conducted by the position’s hiring manager can also conduct the TPS.
+The technical phone screen (TPS) is a phone interview between you and a technical employee within the job family you are applying to.
+The position’s hiring manager can also conduct the TPS.

-Since the TPS is technical, SDEs and other hands-on engineers are asked a coding question on the call and are required to code via a website so that the interviewer can watch the code live during the assessment.
+Since the TPS is technical, SDEs and other hands-on engineers are asked a coding question on the call and must code via a website so the interviewer can watch the code live during the assessment.